| Ibought a Fender Twin Reverb amplifier in the late 70's. It never sounded very good, and occasionally cut out for no apparent reason.

 to take a closer look at it.

 It had RCA tubes, evidently very tired, most of them microphonic.
 Inside the amp chassis I found "Richard Hand, 1971" stamped near the transformer.
 The serial numbers on the Utah speakers indicated that they were made in June of a year ending in one, undoubtedly 1971.
 The filter capacitors looked really old, dried out, and beat.
+The amp had the generally disliked AA270 circuit.
+This

 can be changed to the earlier ('63) blackface AB763 circuit

 by removing some capacitors and changing some resistors.
 The stock wiring was not very neat, and I could only hope that I could correct this enough to keep the amp from oscillating after I removed some of the AA270 bits.
+Compared to my other various amplifiers, the amp sounded thin, anemic,

 with